 Development Application Process

-If a proponent wishes to do works to a place entered on the Tasmanian Heritage Register, and they don't have a certificate of exemption, they will need to lodge a development application with the local planning authority (regardless of whether or not they need approval under the local planning scheme).
+If a proponent wishes to do works to a place entered on the Tasmanian Heritage Register, and they don't have a certificate of exemption, they will need to lodge a development application with the local planning authority (regardless of whether or not they need approval under the planning scheme).

 Notice of Interest